Nacogdoches Dragons hope spring practice builds bond with new coaching staff

 “People have opinions on us but we are going to show them,” wide receiver Rodrick Whaley said. " I love being out here.
 It is still the same feeling just new plays and one day at a time."

-Allmen wants to build the team and fanbase to expect great season every year.
+Allman wants to build the team and fan base to expect great season every year.
 He will admit they are not there yet but he feels he has the right foundation for something special.

 Copyright 2019 KTRE.
 All rights reserved.